Celebrities who have produced Broadway and Off-Broadway shows

 Angelina Jolie: The Outsiders

-Angelina Jolie is making her Broadway debut.
+Angelina Jolie just made her Broadway debut.
 No, not as an actress, even though she has an Oscar and three Golden Globes for her performance career on screen.
 She's venturing into producing with The Outsiders, the new folk musical adaptation of S. E. Hinton's seminal coming-of-age novel.
-With this gig, Jolie is no longer an outsider to the theatre scene.
+With this gig, Jolie is no longer an outsider to the theatre scene: The Outsiders won the 2024 Tony Award for Best Musical, making Jolie a Tony winner.

 Get The Outsiders tickets now.